Continental Army: Disbandment

-Military ranks
+Uniforms and insignia

+An aide-de-camp with the green ribbon is seen to the left.
+General Washington with a light blue sash on his breast denotes his rank as "Commander in Chief."
+In the right foreground is Major General Artemas Ward with the purple sash of a brigadier general.

 Rank and pay

 Monthly pay of the officers and soldiers of the continental line as established by the resolutions of Congress, fixing the arrangement of the Continental Army May 27, 1778, which rate of pay continued to the end of the war.